tigerob/ruby-terminal-app-project/README.md

     git clone git@github.com:tigerob/T1A3.git
     ```

-5. Navigate to the *src* directory.
+5. Navigate to the *src/* directory.

 6. **Dependencies** -  This app requires the following Ruby gems to run properly: *artii* (\~> 2.1), *colorize* (\~> 0.8.1), *rspec* (\~> 3.10), *tty-link* (\~> 0.1.1), *tty-progressbar* (\~> 0.18.2).
 You can either install them individually with the command ```gem install <name of gem>``` or you can use the Ruby gem *bundler* to automatically install all dependencies.
 The latter option is more convenient and you could do that by running the following commands in terminal:
     ```